-Apple’s long delayed Beats X wireless earbuds launch February 10
+Apple’s long-delayed Beats X wireless earbuds launch February 10

 I, for one, welcome our new robotic roti-making overlords

 Just ahead of the holidays, Apple announced the further delay of its Beats X wireless earbuds, pushing their launch back to an unspecified time in February.
-Meantime, the company managed to get its also (if less) delayed Airpods out the door and scored some pretty solid reviews in the process.
+Meantime, the company managed to get its also (if less) delayed AirPods out the door and scored some pretty solid reviews in the process.

 The company may have taken some wind out of the W1 chip-powered tethered buds, but now they’re finally ready for retail.
 Apple confirmed with us today that Beats X are set to officially arrive in a few days, hitting retail on February 10.
 And, just for kicks, they’ll also be available in blue and gray, in addition to the already announced black and white.